 The compensation won through an electric shock lawsuit can cover a victim’s pain and suffering, medical bills and expenses, and lost wages when a victim’s injuries prevent the victim from returning to work.

-If you have suffered an electric shock injury or you have been injured by electricity, you may be able to file an electric shock lawsuit for pain and suffering compensation and economic losses, for workers’ comp benefits, or for wrongful death damages.
+If you have been injured in an accident with electricity, you may be able to file an electric shock lawsuit for pain and suffering compensation and economic losses, for workers’ comp benefits, or for wrongful death damages.

 Can I file an electric shock lawsuit?